 So you have found Dr. Bones and Nurse Amy’s Survival Medicine website!
 We know this may be a little overwhelming at first with the hundreds of articles we have provided for your education, so we are giving you a place to understand what this site is about and a good starting sample of articles to read first.
 Knowledge is power.

 In circumstances when you have lost access to modern medicine, there is no substitute for being medically prepared.
-Any disaster, short term or long term, puts your loved ones in jeopardy.
+Any disaster, short term or long term, puts your loved ones in jeopardy without medical preparedness.
 History tells us that these types of calamities CAN happen.
-From tornados in Joplin, Missouri, to hurricanes on the gulf coast, medical personnel could easily be out of reach when a real emergency strikes someone that you care about.
+From tornadoes in Joplin, Missouri, to hurricanes on the gulf coast, medical personnel could easily be out of reach when a real emergency strikes someone that you care about.
 In this situation, YOU are now the highest medical resource left, whether you like it or not.

 When there is no doctor or modern medical facilities available, a well-prepared family or group should have already assigned the responsibilities of medic.
 The responsibilities of this person are daunting, and it certainly will be a challenge to accumulate adequate medical stores and obtain the medical knowledge necessary to be a healthcare provider in times of trouble.
 Those who are willing to step up and take responsibility for the medical well-being of their loved ones will be special individuals with a special mission.